MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp.md

 # Deployment stamps

-The deployment stamp best practice involves deploying multiple independent copies of application components, including data stores.
+The deployment stamp pattern involves deploying multiple independent copies of application components, including data stores.
 Each individual copy is called a *stamp*, or sometimes a *service unit* or *scale unit*.
 This approach can improve the scalability of your solution, allow you to deploy instances across multiple regions, and separate your customer data.

 When hosting an application in the cloud there are certain considerations to be made.
 One key thing to keep in mind is the performance and reliability of your application.
 If you host a single instance of your solution, you might be subject to the following limitations: